 It became, and still is, one of the largest housing developments in the country with more than 6,800, single-family dwellings.

-The Sharpstown Civic Association (SCA), the publisher of the SHARPSTOWN TODAY Magazine, is a 501(c)4 non profit organization with voluntary membership.
+The Sharpstown Civic Association (SCA), the publisher of the SCAN (Sharpstown Civic Association News) Magazine, is a 501©4 non profit organization with voluntary membership.
 The work of the Association is done by volunteers and is funded through membership dues and contributions.

 Benefits and projects provided include: